-4-H EXPLORATORY
+4-H EXPLORATORY Judging - Wednesday, July 21

-Judging will start at 2:00 p.m.
-Exhibits must be checked in between 4:00-8:00 p.m., Sunday, July 19 4-H'er must be present for judging.
+Judging will start at 9:30 a.m.
+Exhibits must be checked in between 4:00-8:00 p.m., Sunday, July 18 4-H'er must be present for judging.
 Exhibitor limited to one entry.

-- ------Exploratory (Welcome to 4-H)(Not eligible for State Fair): Youth ages 8-10 may exhibit a display on one of the following topics from the project book.
+- -----Exploratory (Welcome to 4-H)(Not eligible for State Fair): Youth ages 8-10 may exhibit a display on one of the following topics from the project book.

 - Windowsill Gardening

 - 4-H Animals

 - 4-H Family OR

 - Coat of Arms

-Collectibles (not eligible for State Fair): Bring your completed project book . and your collection or examples of your collection (if it's too large to bring) with pictures of total collection, OR an exhibit or poster illustrating one feature of the project.
+------Collectibles (not eligible for State Fair): Bring your completed project book and your collection or examples of your collection (if it's too large to bring) with pictures of total collection, OR an exhibit or poster illustrating one feature of the project.